hanbtruong/hanbtruong/README.md

 ## Hi there 👋

 🔭 I am Senior Product Manager with master degree in Data Analytics.
-I am currently working on some data/ML projects.

 📫 How to connect with me: hanbttruong@gmail.com

-⚡ Fact about me: I am a runner, cyclist and triathle
+⚡ Fact about me: I am a runner, cyclist and triathlete.
 <!--
 **hanbtruong/hanbtruong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.